 Elohim, the name as a builder of faith

 II.
-Yahweh - translated “LORD” in English versions
+Yahweh - translated 'LORD' (all capital letters) in English versions

 The second of the two significant names for God is his personal name.
 The other names of God should really be understood as titles or descriptions of God.
 This name is uniquely found in the Old Testament, where it is used nearly seven thousand times, and is never used in pagan religions.

-The name “Yahweh”, or LORD, is based on the Hebrew verb “hayah”, meaning “to be”.
-He is the God who IS.
-He is the God of the past, present and future.
+The name 'Yahweh', or LORD, is based on the Hebrew verb 'hayah', meaning 'to be'.
+It is interesting to see how this works in the Hebrew.
+As the Hebrew language was originally written without vowels, this name of God was written as the four consonants: 'YHWH', which are known as the 'Tetragrammaton'.
+The Hebrew letters are יהוה.
+It contains the Hebrew words היה (hayah = 'he was'), הוה (hoveh = 'he is') and יהיה (yeeyah = 'he will be').
+He is the God who always is, the God of the past, the present and the future.
 The description of God as, “The one who was and is and is to come” found in the Book of Revelation (Rev 4:8) is based on this name.
-When Jesus made the “I am” statements in John’s Gospel he was taking the personal name for God to himself, therefore claiming to be divine.
+When Jesus made the 'I am' statements in John’s Gospel he was taking the personal name for God to himself, therefore claiming to be divine.

 A profound paradox